wessenstam/docker101_bootcamp/day5/day5.rst

 .. figure:: images/6.png

 "Ok so the push did work.
 Can I now use it???".
-Let’s test…
+Let’s test...

 John removes his image dev1johndoe/nginx_lb by using the command **docker image rm dev1johndoe/nginx_lb:latest** and runs **docker image ls **directly afterwards to check the image is gone.